Navdeep-s/fast-file-transfer/README.md

 ## Side Notes

-* to quit from pc side q on terminal and press enter
+* To change configuration again you can run configuration_selector.py file
+*

-* To change configuration again you can run configuration_selector.py file, also provide our app storage permission in your android device.
+* Also provide our app storage permission in your android device.

 * Make sure tkinter is installed on your host mahcine (only for mac and linux users).